 We will give you an injection with ChAdOx1 nCoV-19 or MenACWY into your arm and we will cover the vaccine site with a dressing.
 We will need to keep an eye on you in the waiting room of the department for 15-30 minutes after the vaccine.
-After this period the dressing will be removed and the injection site inspected.
-Overall the vaccination visit will take about an hour and a half.
+After this period the dressing will be removed, and the injection site inspected.
+This whole process will be repeated again at the time of the booster vaccination day (Day 28 for Group 9 participants).

+Overall, the vaccination visits will take about an hour and a half each time.